EVENTS

 Hattiesburg, MS

-A standalone competition run each school year through April 15, this unique SEP offering incentivizes student action and ingenuity by awarding $1,000 cash to one student who most successfully leverages an initial $10 micro-venture.
+A standalone competition, this unique SEP offering incentivizes student action and ingenuity by awarding $1,000 cash to one student who most successfully leverages an initial $10 micro-venture.
 Fueled by student responses to the question “How much money do you waste on junk food every month?,” this challenge was established to recognize student initiative and creativity.

 What